DanLeEpicMan/website/content/misc/tutorials/mathematics/real-analysis.md

 {% end %}

-Intuitively, a Cauchy sequence is a sequence such that the terms get arbitrarily close to each other.
+Intuitively, a sequence is Cauchy if the terms get arbitrarily close to each other.
 Convergent sequences have this property.

 {% admonition(type='tip', title='Convergent Sequences are Cauchy') %}